mwillia95/Projects/README.md

 Rimworld Mod - A mod for an Indie game called Rimworld.
 Implemented functionalities to the game's stockpiles that allowed them to act similar to either a cache or a buffer.
 The mod builds off of another mod that patches into the base game's code during runtime to modify function return values before or after the original code is run.
 Implemented in C#

+Barebones HTTP Server - An exploration into how an HTTP Web Server functions as well as the structure and meaning of HTTP requests and responses.
+Implemented using Python sockets.
+Handles GET and POST requests for HTML and PHP files.